-2 To assist readers in interpreting the underlying performance of the Group we present a set of underlying accounts as well as statutory accounts in this report which are stated before one off or non-comparable acquisition, defence, integration and restructuring costs.
+1 To assist readers in interpreting the underlying performance of the Group we present a set of underlying accounts as well as statutory accounts which are stated before one off or non-comparable acquisition, defence, integration and restructuring costs, but now include ongoing share based payments and site closure costs.
+For comparison FY2016 is now reported on this consistent basis.
+FY2016 underlying EBITDA of \$97.5m, NPAT \$42.1m and EPS 37.0c were previously reported after adding back share based payments and site closures.
+Underlying NPAT excludes the benefit of one off tax loss recognition in FY2017 results.
 The underlying accounts are provided on an unaudited basis.
-A reconciliation between underlying and statutory reported numbers is provided later in this Directors' report.
+A reconciliation between underlying and statutory reported numbers is provided later in this Directors' report

-3 Excludes interest income
+2 Excludes interest income

-4 NPAT - Net profit after income tax expense
+3 NPAT - Net profit after income tax expense